8bit2qubit/XboxFullScreenExperienceTool/README.md

 ### 1. Prepare Your System
 1. Download the latest `.msi` package from the [**Releases Page**](https://github.com/8bit2qubit/XboxFullScreenExperienceTool/releases/latest).
 2. Run the installer (administrator privileges required).
-3. Launch the tool from the desktop shortcut and click **“Enable Xbox Full Screen Experience”**.
+3. Launch the tool from the desktop shortcut.
+If using a PC or laptop, select your preferred override mode.
+    > **Note:** If you choose **`PhysPanelDrv`**, ensure you have completed the prerequisites listed above first.
+4. Click **“Enable Xbox Fullscreen Experience”**.
-4.  **Restart your PC** for the changes to take effect.
+5.  **Restart your PC** for the changes to take effect.

 ### 2. Update Core Apps
 1. After restarting, open the **Microsoft Store**.